-The net assets accounts of RCAC are maintained in accordance with the principles customary for nonprofit organizations.
+The net assets accounts of RCAC are maintained in accordance with the principles customary for non-profit organizations.
 This includes allocating resources for operational activities in accordance with specified activities or objectives as directed by donor or grantor requirements or as determined by the Board of Directors, if not otherwise directed.
 For financial statement purposes, all financial transactions are reported by the following net asset categories as prescribed for non-profit organizations by the Financial Accounting Standards Board (FASB).

-• Net assets without donor restrictions - Net assets that are not subject to donor-imposed restrictions and are available for general operations.
+- Net assets without donor restrictions Net assets that are not subject to donor-imposed restrictions and are available for general operations. - Board designated fund -This fund is comprised of surpluses from operations set aside for lending and development along with grants received for the same purpose.
+RCAC's Board of Directors determine the amount added to this fund annually.

-Net assets with donor restrictions - Net assets subject to donor-imposed restrictions.
+• Net assets with donor restrictions - Net assets subject to donor-imposed restrictions.
 Some donor-imposed restrictions are temporary in nature that may or will be met, either by actions of RCAC and/or the passage of time.
 Other donor-imposed restrictions are perpetual in nature, where the donor stipulates that resources be maintained in perpetuity.
 When a restriction expires, net assets with donor restrictions are reclassified to net assets without donor restrictions and reported in the statement of activities as net assets released from restrictions.